 Step One.
 Olive Fox Design’s Base Words

 Military – I knew I wanted to focus my business on the military audience because I wanted to push myself to be an active part of the community.
-After six months, I can confirm this business has been the perfect gateway for connecting with like minded military family members.
+After six months, I can confirm this business has been the perfect gateway for connecting with like-minded military family members.

 Sage – This keyword is derived from a discovery questionnaire about my archetype.
 I am OBSESSED with personality tests, so it seemed fitting to take one about the direction I wanted to take my company.
 Sage archetypes use intelligence and analysis to understand the world.
 Since many of my peers in this space would typically fall into the creator archetype, I wanted to highlight my unique point of view in my business name.

 Design – This likely didn’t need to be included in the word map, but see my sage archetype above.
-I am a sucker for the details and wanted to make sure I was making a educated decision to communicate my line of business.
+I am a sucker for the details and wanted to make sure I was making an educated decision to communicate my line of business.

 Step Two.
 Expand on the three OFD Base Words

 Expanding on each of the three root words.
 I personally used a timer for 10 minutes- and yes it was HARD to cut myself off.
-As you can see from my expansion, this is not ment to be a pretty process- it is a quick brainstorming technique.
+As you can see from my expansion, this is not meant to be a pretty process- it is a quick brainstorming technique.

 I found through the combination process there were certain words that I tended to focus on- olive being the one shown here.
 To help prevent too much anchoring, make sure you are going back to your organized list and coming up with new combinations.